 6. Practice in systems of care to achieve health care goals by demonstrating awareness and the ability to utilize system resources to provide optimal care.

 ADMISSION CRITERIA

-All qualified applicants will be interviewed by the Practical Nursing Director and Campus Director after the priority deadline.
-Applicants will be notified about their status approximately 4 weeks or sooner following the completion of all requirements.
+All qualified applicants will be interviewed by the Practical Nursing Director.
+Applicants will be notified about their status within 4 weeks following the completion of all requirements.

 Application, Interview, Financial Aid Counseling